D4dx-backend/ward-management/ward-management-system/DASHBOARD_INSTRUCTIONS_ENHANCEMENTS.md

 - **API Pagination**: Implemented for large datasets
 - **Caching Strategy**: Redis integration for high-traffic scenarios

-This implementation provides a comprehensive solution for role-based content management and an enhanced ward admin dashboard experience.
+This implementation provides a comprehensive solution for role-based content management and an enhanced Ward Incharge Dashboard experience.